TCW-lab/Astrocyte_Ab/README.md

 ## Progress
 Finished until Deseq2 analysis, running GSEA.

+DESEQ2 R script not working through qsub, likely due to package conflicts.
+Ran directly on the head code using RStudio.

 ## Usage

 Original pipeline included both R and qsub files that were developed by Yun: `/projectnb/tcwlab/LabMember/yshen16/git/APOE_RNASeq_pipeline/scripts`.
 However, customizations are needed at the following code locations: